btihen/btihen/content/post_ruby_rails/bridgetown_1_x_ruby_static_stite_orientation/index.md

 ## What didn't work (yet!)

-#### Change route names

-To replace my existing site I am determined to keep the page paths the same as the existing site.
-I haven't figured that out for collections (such as blog posts).
-I am not interested in breaking links and search index references - so figuring this out is critical.

-Probably, hopefully, `Bridgetown File Routing` will address this

 #### Bridgetown File Routing

-Lets try the new File Routing feature described at: https://edge.bridgetownrb.com/docs/routes
+Let's try the new File Routing feature described at: https://edge.bridgetownrb.com/docs/routes

 First update the `Gemfile` - uncomment: `gem "bridgetown-routes", "~> 1.0.0.beta3", group: :bridgetown_plugins` - now it should look similar to:
 ```ruby